Sunday, October 10, 2021

 Musical listening is non-dual.
 This is explained through the phenomenology of attunement—what in the German tradition is referred to as Stimmung.
 This term captures how under normal circumstances, we do not listen to music 'as an object'.
 Music is neither heard as something 'out there' (in the 'material world') nor as something 'in here' (as something solely 'in the mind').
 Rather, music is actualized through an effortlessspontaneously non-dual, ego-less process of attuning our mind-bodies with the music.
 Since musical attunement rests the mind in non-dual awareness, the act of listening to music provides listeners with meaningful referents and valuable experiences to draw upon when practicing zazen–the act of actualizing that primordial non-duality that Buddhist scriptures call the nature of mind.
 There is therefore a substantial soteriological value to all forms of musical attunement.

 In both zazen as well as musical attunement, the mind is free from dualistic reference points.
 In such moments, we are not listening to 'something' to be grasped but rather we experience how phenomenality arises non-dually.
 Kasulis (2018) describes zazen as being a state in which the "specifics of the situation dissolve back into the meaningless flow, the as-ness or presencing" (230).
 Such a formulation suggests a difference between zazen and music since music is not just a meaningless flow: when we listen to music, a musical world is always brought forth and engaged from a perspective of being attuned to that world.
 But according to Dōgen, zazen does not entail that the meditator adopts the kind of perspectivelessness that turns phenomenality into a kind of undistinguished white noise–a view of nothing from nowhere.
 It is not that kind of meaninglessness that is achieved in zazen.
 According to Davis (2011), Dōgen argues for a kind of perspectivism that recognizes that a kind of 'perspective' is a necessary feature of all phenomenality–even the phenomenality that appears to the awakened.
-Unlike the perspectives of saṃsāric existence that due to the "winds of externality" (The Lankavatara Sutra, 2012, 75) conceptually constructs a false dualism between self and world, the 'perspective' that Dōgen has in mind is non-dual.
-Phenomenality is engaged from a non-dual perspectival opening: what is brought forth is a kind of world–a world that is the result of dependently arising phenomena–but a world in which subject-objective duality and the objects imputed by false imagination (abhūtaparikalpa) have no objective existence (Davis, 2011).
+Unlike the perspectives of saṃsāric existence that due to the "winds of externality" (The Lankavatara Sutra 2012, 75) conceptually constructs a false dualism between self and world, the 'perspective' that Dōgen has in mind is non-dual.
+Phenomenality is engaged from a non-dual perspectival opening: what is brought forth is a kind of world–a world that is the result of dependently arising phenomena–but a world in which subject-objective duality and the objects imputed by false imagination (abhūtaparikalpa) have no objective existence (Davis 2011).

 Davis (2019) argues that awakening for Dōgen is not a matter of attaining omniscience or seeing things without a perspective, but rather that it "entails a radical change in the "attitude" or "fundamental attunement" with "which one participates in perspectival delimitation" (2019, 333).
 Musical attunements are moments where such 'radical change' in 'fundamental attunement' can be actualized.
-These moments are not about giving up perspectives, but about the way in which we give ourselves over to the world of the musical attunement–to the perspective of the music.
-Attuning ourselves to the world of the music is a 'pure action' that is "not forced by you or others" (Dōgen, 1999, 114).
+These moments are not about giving up perspectives, but are about the way in which we give ourselves over to the world of the musical attunement–to the perspective of the music.
+Attuning ourselves to the world of the music is a 'pure action' that is "not forced by you or others" (Dōgen 1999, 114).
 Resting the mind in its natural non-duality is to be attuned to all myriad forms, but it is an attunement to these forms as the empty revolving of a mind that is neither internal nor external.
-When seen as empty, these forms appear as focal points that gather a world; they are perspectival openings in events of interconnection (Davis, 2019, 334).
+When seen as empty, these forms appear as focal points that gather a world; they are perspectival openings in events of interconnection (Davis 2019, 334).

 That music in this way can be a verification of non-duality does not mean that all musical attunements always are this 'pure'.
 Kasulis' usage of the word 'meaningless' is crucial because it points to the difference between the kind of music that does this and the kind of music that does not.
 'Meaningless' is then not taken to refer to the non-enactment of a world or a kind of perspectivelessness but rather to the interpretation of 'objects' within a world.
 Music that does not ask the listener to hear sounds through concepts or symbols is the music that moves towards closing the gap between aesthetic modes and zazen.
 It comes down to not requiring the listener to 'make sense' of the music either narratively or conceptually, but rather to invite the listener to dwell in a kind of forgetfulness—a forgetfulness that is acutely sharp and perceptive rather than dull and hazy.
 When relieved of the burden to 'understand' or 'make sense' of the phenomena, the listener is brought close to the bare attention of zazen that sees things as they are.

 Relieving the listener of any burden to 'understand' the music does not transform her into a withered tree or a pile of dried ashes (koboku shikai 枯木死灰) in a nihilistic sense.
 On the contrary, such modes of listening encourage mind’s spontaneous 'free play' (Skrt. līlā) to come to the foreground of experience.
 This gives rise to insight into the spontaneous workings of the nature of mind.
 As the quote by Kasulis reads in full: "zazen will always take us back to the point where the specifics of the situation dissolve back into the meaningless flow, the as-ness or presencing.
 That flux is a boundless, infinite resource out of which new situations and new meanings can arise" (2018, 230).
 The Buddhists speak of meditators being like withered trees not because the free play of their minds is suppressed, but because it is enabled.
-The metaphor of withered branches "depicts the total stillness of non-thinking that fosters rather than suppresses the inevitable and unstoppable budding of blossoms" (Heine, 2020, 31) To describe this free play, Hóngzhì borrows a metaphor from Zhuāngzi, that of "roaming at will" (逍遙遊, xiāoyáo yóu)
+The metaphor of withered branches "depicts the total stillness of non-thinking that fosters rather than suppresses the inevitable and unstoppable budding of blossoms" (Heine 2020, 31) To describe this free play, Hóngzhì borrows a metaphor from Zhuāngzi, that of "roaming at will" (逍遙遊, xiāoyáo yóu)

 "Roam and play in samādhi.
 Every detail clearly appears before you.
 Sound and form, echo and shadow, happen instantly without leaving traces. [...]
 The valley is empty, but echoes.
-From the beginning unbound by seeing or hearing, the genuine self romps and plays in samādhi without obstruction" (in Leghton, 2000, 34 & 37).
+From the beginning unbound by seeing or hearing, the genuine self romps and plays in samādhi without obstruction" (in Leghton 2000, 34 & 37).

-When musical attunement is completely pure, the sounds appear but leave no traces.
+When musical attunement is completely pure, sounds appear but leave no traces.
 Phenomenality is playfully engaged with but leads to no clinging.
 All sounds appear like echoes–illusory and insubstantial moments of mind's wonderful function.

 Usually, we do not relish music's beauty with this kind of true equanimity, i.e., without rejecting or affirming the phenomenal experience on at least a subtle level.
 This is so despite the aesthetic distance of non-attachment that comes with aesthetic modes of perception.
 We are usually not completely like wood, stone, or heaps of dried ashes when it comes to agreeable sounds.
 This is true even when we expand our idea of agreeable sounds to include traditionally 'plain' or even 'ugly' sounds, and even when we expand our idea or poetic moods to not involve the highly charged rasa-s but rather to involve those moods that seem most ordinary and insipid–moods that intimate the most mundane and unspectacular moments of our everyday life.